wellcomecollection/storage-service/docs/README.md

 ## Demo: use Terraform and AWS to run the storage service

-We have a Terraform configuration that spins up an instance of the storage service inside your AWS account.
+We have [a Terraform configuration](../demo/terraform) that spins up an instance of the storage service.
-You can use this to try the storage service.
+You can use this to try the storage service in your own AWS account.

 ## How-to